Sierra0001/RimTraits---Medieval-Talents/README.md

 ### Compatability

-- Save Game Compatible (Only newly generated pawns will receive talent)
+- Save Game Compatible (Only newly generated pawns will receive talent, can be "fixed" by using Character Editor)

 ### Links